Publications

 First, it proposes a system that dynamically and bidirectionally redistributes surplus power among applications to improve overall system throughput while ensuring fairness.
 When it identifies an application with surplus power, it donates power to other applications exhibiting high CPU utilization.
 When donor applications transition to the high CPU utilization phase, they are rewarded by having a portion of the transferred power returned to them.
 Second, it improves performance by configuring optimal frequency settings for each application under a power cap rather than relying on default processor settings.
 Once the performance is optimized, the system further reallocates power to balance performance gains across applications to improve the fairness between applications.
 The proposed system is evaluated on a quad-socket, 72-core Intel Xeon server using diverse HPC application mixes and power cap settings.
 The results demonstrate significant improvements in both system throughput and application-level fairness.

-Sunil Kumar, and Vivek Kumar, "KarmaPM: Reward-Driven Power Manager", in Proceedings of the European Conference on Parallel Processing (Euro-Par'25), Dresden, Germany, August 2025.
+[Full Paper]: Sunil Kumar, and Vivek Kumar, "KarmaPM: Reward-Driven Power Manager", in Proceedings of the European Conference on Parallel Processing (Euro-Par'25), Dresden, Germany, August 2025.

 [abstract],